The ASD Assessment Process: What to Expect

-ASD is diagnosed by gathering evidence from an individual, their loved one’s and by completing a clinical assessment.
+ASD is diagnosed by gathering evidence from an individual, their loved ones and by completing a clinical assessment.
 Currently, there is no blood test or brain scan that can test for ASD.
-It is a bit like a jigsaw, gathering pieces of information from different sources to see if the picture looks like ASD or if the symptoms can be better explained by something else, for example, anxiety.
-In order to provide a ‘gold-standard’ service, we have chosen to use a range of clinically recognised tools.
-Below is a guide to how our assessments proceed:
+It is a bit like a jigsaw, gathering pieces of information from different sources to see if the picture is autism or if the symptoms and individual experiences are better explained by something else, for example, trauma, anxiety or problems with learning.

-Following this, there will be a structured interview (taking approximately 1hr 30min), asking you questions about your relationships, interests and how you feel about things, combined with some tasks that will be explained thoroughly at the start of the assessment.
+Following this, there will be a structured interview.
+This will involve the clinician asking you questions about your relationships, interests and how you feel about things, combined with some tasks that will be explained in detail at the start of the assessment.

 Once all of the above information is gathered, you will be provided with feedback on whether or not you meet the criteria for ASD or whether there is another reason you may be experiencing the problems you described in session.